top of page

 • Plant-based emulsifiers, such as sodium lauryl sulfate, behenyl alcohol, cetyl alcohol, glyceryl stearate or stearic acid.
 Aspire lotion bars don’t need this, because the product doesn’t contain water.
 These emulsifiers are usually just soaps or alcohols, the last things we want to see in lotion.
 After all, aren’t we using lotion to moisturize our skin with penetrating oils?
 If so, then why would we put soap in the lotion, when soap is meant to clean oil off the skin?
 This is a huge benefit of lotion bars, they contain only oils, no water, so no need for soap.

 • Disodium EDTA.
 This is a chelant that is used to keep insoluble salts in solution.
-It's a synthetic ingredient from ethylenediamine, formaldehyde, which are petroleum products, and sodium cyanide.
+It's a synthetic ingredient from ethylenediamine and formaldehyde, which are petroleum products, and sodium cyanide.
 It's also completely unneccessary in lotion bars.

 • Petroleum By-Products, such as propylene glycol, mineral oil or sodium polyacrylate.
 They’re used as moisturizers, thickeners and for texture in lotions.
 Propylene glycol has been found to cause severe neurological symptoms and seizures.
 There have also been cases of nausea and vertigo.
 Mineral oil is composed mainly of alkanes and cycloalkanes, related to petroleum jelly.
 Aspire lotion bars contain vegetable oils, to serve the same purpose much more responsibly.